We may earn money from the companies and products mentioned in this post.

 Freedom Beat, located on the casino floor is open 24 hours and serves up American style food at a $10-$20 average price point.
 Stop in to check out live music acts on Fri/Sat/Sun – A full schedule of events is available here.

-Furnace Bar is smack dab in the middle the casino floor as well and offers bar top video poker with progressives.
+Furnace Bar is smack dab in the middle of the casino floor as well and offers bar-top video poker with progressives.
 I couldn’t tell you how much a beer is because they kept the comped beverages flowing as VP drained my wallet.
 Excellent service.

 Could You Hear Fremont Street Noise from your room?

-My room overlooked Fremont Street, however, the fact that DTG is set a couple blocks back from the commotion was helpful.
+My room overlooked Fremont Street, however, the fact that DTG is set a couple of blocks back from the commotion was helpful.
 Live music shows were certainly audible, but not intrusive to sleep.
-A white noise machine and ear plugs are provided but I didn’t find it necessary and fell asleep with ease.
+A white noise machine and earplugs are provided but I didn’t find it necessary and fell asleep with ease.
 I supposed the 8 beers didn’t hurt either.